Great customer support is a key component of a successful business. But what does "great" mean and how can you measure how great your support is?

 Tracking these five vital customer support KPIs can help you understand and improve the effectiveness of your support team.
 By measuring these metrics, you can begin to understand what works and what needs improvements.

-It's a great idea to include these metrics in your weekly or monthly reports to recognize sudden changes.
+It's a great idea to include these metrics in your weekly or monthly reports to recognize sudden changes and track the impact of improvements over time.

 Sign up for our newsletter to get our freshest insights and product updates.